Combined Nomenclature: Implementing regulations

-Commission shall adopt each year by means of a Regulation a complete version of the combined nomenclature together with the corresponding autonomous and conventional rates of duty of the Common Customs Tariff, as it results from measures adopted by the council or by the commission. said Regulation shall be published not later than 31 October in the Official Journal of the European Communities and it shall apply from 1 January of the following year.
+The Commission adopts an Implementing Regulation each year which reissues a complete version of the CN, together with the corresponding autonomous and conventional rates of duty of the Common Customs Tariff, as it results from measures adopted by the council or by the commission.
+This Regulation is to be published no later than 31 October in the Official Journal of the European Union (OJEU) and applies from 1 January in the following year.